KDE/documentation-develop-kde-org/content/docs/kirigami/actions.md

 ### Cards

 The cards components can also take an action.
-For more information consult the next part of this tutorial about Card.
+For more information consult the component page for Cards.